j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/requirements/user-stories.rst.txt

 ==============================
 | As a Rust application developer,
 | I want detailed and thorough library documentation,
-| so I can determine how to use the library from my specific needs.
+| so I can determine how to use the library for my specific needs.

 .. rubric:: Acceptance Criteria